Malcus18/Unemployments/README.md

 	DELETE FROM Work WHERE Country IS NULL;

 PowerBi
-Changing from decimals to whole Numbers and Report Making.
+Transforming the dataset by changing from decimals to whole Numbers and Report Making.
+Creating visualizations and dashboards.

 ```
 ## REPORTS AND VISUALIZATION